nullrocket/ember-simple-dom-tools/README.md

-# ember-cli-dom-tools
+# ember-simple-dom-tools

-This README outlines the details of collaborating on this Ember addon.
+Absolutely untested and highly experimental.

+ember-simple-dom-tools is a collection of dom utilities as an alternative to jQuery.

 ## Installation

 * `git clone <repository-url>` this repository
-* `cd ember-cli-dom-tools`
+* `cd ember-simple-dom-tools`
 * `npm install`

 ## Running